Ausangate Trek 6D/5N

 Overview

 Ausangate Trek 6 days.
 It is located in the Andes, in the southern part of the city of Cusco, in a section called the Vilcanota mountain range, which corresponds to the Cusco region in Peru.
-Its main peak is 6,372 meters above sea level with large spaces with green / blue light.
-Ausangate Trek
+Its main peak is 6,372 meters above sea level, with large spaces of green/blue light.
+Ausangate Trek 6 days

-In the Inca mythology of this mountain and nearby lakes, among which Sibinacocha, the masculine energy that fertilizes Mother Earth Pachamama is born; After a long speech, the waters are lost in the unknown lands of the Amazon.
-They return in the form of rain and snow, to fill the lakes and glaciers every night.
-Converted into the river of stars or Wilkamayu known in the West as the Milky Way.
+In the Inca mythology of this mountain and nearby lakes, among which Sibinacocha, the masculine energy that fertilizes Mother Earth, Pachamama, is born.
+After a long speech, the waters are lost in the unknown lands of the Amazon.
+They return in the form of rain and snow to fill the lakes and glaciers every night.
+Converted into the river of stars or Wilkamayu, known in the West as the Milky Way.
 Ausangate trek 6 days.
-The Chillca community consisting of shepherds of llamas and alpacas are the guardians of these natural landscapes and virgins, where you can walk through the mountains overnight in comfortable cabins and inns, among which is Machuracay Tambo, this ausangate trek 6 days.
+The Chillca community, consisting of shepherds of llamas and alpacas, is the guardians of these natural landscapes and virgin forests, where you can walk through the mountains overnight in comfortable cabins and inns, among which is Machuracay Tambo.
 It is a path called “Inca Trail of the Apu Ausangate”.

 *Difficulty level depends very much on your fitness and acclimatization